Joshua-Beatty/Rectangular-Prism-Calculator-Tabris/README.md

 # Circle-Calculator-Tabris
-A simple circle calculator applicatoin made in tabris
+A simple circle calculator application made in tabris